0xDezzy/Stealth-and-Combat-Tweaks/README.md

 * Enemy NPC's will be more aggressive
 * NPC's will use cover more
 * Removed bullet sponges
+* Lowers players bonus health per level to decrease time to kill for enemies.
 * Increased damage dealt across the board

 ### Stealth